peterbenoit/AutoClearExtension/docs/prompt.prompt.md

 -   Follow JavaScript standard style (Tab indentation, single quotes)
 -   Keep file size and function scope to a minimum.
 Break up logic logically
 -   Write self-documenting code with minimal but strategic comments
+-   Use inline comments only when they clarify critical behavior, prevent breakage, or mark actionable work (e.g., `// TODO`, `// WARN`)
+-   Avoid comments that describe version history, personal notes, or obvious logic (e.g., `// this used to do something else`)
+-   Comments should support maintainability, not clutter the code
 -   Include basic error handling for all user interactions and data operations
 -   Follow semantic HTML practices with appropriate accessibility attributes
 -   Split all UI logic into dedicated init*() or bind*() functions